Higher Order Topological Insulator via Periodic Driving: Summary and Conclusions

-The Floquet edge and corner modes that appear in respective first order TI and SOTI phase of our model system is still quasi-static in nature as we have formulated our problem based on the effective Hamiltonian picture in the high frequency regime.
-In this limit, only virtual photon transition have been taken into account.
+In case of high frequency approximation, the Floquet edge and corner modes that appear in respective first order TI and SOTI phase of our model system are still quasi-static as we have formulated our problem based on the effective Hamiltonian picture in that limit.
+In this limit, only the virtual photon transition has been taken into account.
 Technically, the full Floquet Hamiltonian in the extended Sambe space is projected back to the zero photon subspace using a high-frequency expansion based on the BW perturbation theory~\cite{mikami2016brillouin}.
-The investigation of dynamical nature of these corner modes in the intermediate frequency regime ($\omega\sim t_{1}, t_{1}$) considering real photon transition within the Floquet sub-bands, still remains a open question and will be presented elsewhere for our model.
+Thus, although, the obtained zero energy corner modes in presence of the drive might push one to think that the circular polarized light being a kind of perturbation against which the system is robust; we would like to emphasize that the new corner modes are not the same as that of static; rather they are quasi-static Floquet corner mode due to virtual photon transition.
+In contrary, in case of intermediate frequency regime, real photon transition within the Floquet sub-bands are taken into consideration and as a result, one can realize the dressed corner modes at quasi-energy $\omega/2$ (shifted from zero) of the drive.

 Throughout our calculations, we have treated our square lattice model to be disorder free and at zero temperature.
-Although, this might not be the case in practical situation.
-Nevertheless, corner modes should be persistent in presence of weak disorder and at finite temperature with the disorder and temperature scale being smaller than the bulk band gap of the system.
-However, the effect of strong disorder with its strength being comparable to the bandwidth and in presence of external irradiation, can be very interesting and is beyond the scope of the present work.
+Although, this might not be the case in a practical situation.
+Nevertheless, corner modes should be persistent in the presence of weak disorder and at finite temperature with the disorder and temperature scale being smaller than the bulk bandgap of the system.
+However, the effect of strong disorder with its strength being comparable to the bandwidth and in the presence of external irradiation can be very interesting and is beyond the scope of the present work.

+The other models~\cite{rodriguez2019higher, PhysRevB.99.045441} that have been studied so far, need either $\pi$ flux dimerized square lattice with inhomogeneous hopping amplitudes or 1D array of topological insulators (for \eg~Su-Schrieffer-Heeger (SSH) model realized in Polyacetylene) tunnel coupled to each other to realize Floquet higher order topological phases.
+These models may be more challenging to engineer from experimental point of view due to the requirement of several parameters and coupling of nanowire/Polyacetylene chains.
+On the other hand, our starting model is a square lattice with homogeneous nearest-neighbour hoppings and such system can possibly be realized in cold atomic systems compared to the others.